Ahmed14z/RESTFUL-API-CRUD-WEB-Application_FullStack/README.md

 # Setting up Your Flask-React Project

 Welcome to the documentation for setting up Docker on your machine for your Flask-React project!
 Follow these steps to get your project up and running with Docker.
+Here's a youtube video of me testing this project : https://youtu.be/Y41scIcz440

 ## Project Overview